Mohlabetsi Safari Lodge

-The lodge is positioned in a cool glade of trees, near the fence with Tshukudu Game Lodge.
-You can relax in the thatched lapa or at the bar, looking out onto wide open plains and the distant waterhole, with the impressive Drakensberg escarpment as a backdrop.
+The lodge is in the cool shade of trees, near the fence with Tshukudu Game Lodge.
+You can relax in the thatched lapa or at the bar, looking out onto wide-open plains and the distant waterhole, with the impressive Drakensberg escarpment as a backdrop.

 The individual rondavels are attractively decorated with an ethnic theme.
 Each has an en-suite bathroom with both an inside and outside shower.
 There is a designated wheelchair-friendly room available.
-The rooms all have insect-screens on the windows and electric ceiling fans and air conditioning.
+The rooms all have insect screens on the windows, electric ceiling fans and air conditioning.
 Family units have interleading doors and are always in demand.

 Impala Lily Suite

-Mohlabetsi's brand new Impala Lily Suite is perfect for honeymooners or couples looking for a romantic bush getaway.
+Mohlabetsi's Impala Lily Suite is perfect for honeymooners or couples looking for a romantic bush getaway.
 Indoor and outdoor showers, a free-standing bath with a view and a private swimming pool are not the only features guests can look forward to.
-Guests who book a minimum of two nights are treated to a private dinner, breakfast and lunches as well as a Couple’s Massage.
+Guests who book two nights or more are treated to private dinners, breakfasts and lunches, and a Couple's Massage.

-Meals at Mohlabetsi are excellent with the lodge having won the Good Food Accolade by the Portfolio Retreats collection.
+Meals at Mohlabetsi are excellent, with the lodge having won the Good Food Accolade by the Portfolio Retreats collection.
 Evening meals are often served in the boma under a starry African sky.
-There are spotlights over the surrounds to pick out any wildlife night visitors.
-Other meals may be enjoyed out on the cool lawns under the shady trees.
+There are spotlights over the surroundings to pick out any wildlife night visitors.
+Other meals may be enjoyed on the cool lawns under the shady trees.

 By road - The lodge can easily be reached by road from Johannesburg.
-The trip takes about 5 hours and no 4x4 needed
+The trip takes about five hours, and no 4x4 is needed.

-By air - The nearest airport is in Hoedspruit.
-We can arrange a ½ hour road transfer from the airport to the lodge.
+By air - The nearest airport is Hoedspruit.
+We can arrange a half-hour road transfer from the airport to the lodge.

-Mohlabetsi Safari Lodge is a great choice for safari enthusiasts looking for a reasonably-priced, intimate lodge.
-The staff are friendly and welcoming and will go out of their way to make your stay a memorable one.
+Mohlabetsi Safari Lodge is a terrific choice for safari enthusiasts looking for a reasonably-priced, intimate lodge.
+The staff are friendly and welcoming and will go out of their way to make your stay memorable.
 It's an excellent option for families.

 - Three delicious meals daily

-- Morning and evening game drive with armed guides and trackers
+- Morning and evening game drives with armed guides and trackers

-- Daily guided bush walk with armed tracker/guide
+- Daily guided bush walk with an armed tracker/guide

 - En-suite accommodation